 Examination of firms from an investment point of view; historical and current developments affecting investment values; sources of information; techniques of analysis; measurement of risks, returns, and investment values.
-652. (226.)
-Seminar in Security Analysis and Portfolio Management (3) Prerequisites: Business Administration 609 and 651.
+652. Seminar in Security Analysis and Portfolio Management (3) Prerequisites: Business Administration 609 and 651.
 Security valuation and price forecasting.
 Portfolio management theory.
 Risk management and reduction analysis.
 Establishment of performance objectives.
-Business Administration / 107 653.
-(227.)
-Seminar in Quantitative Analysis for Financial Decisions (3) Prerequisites: Business Administration 609, 612 and 615.
+653. Seminar in Quantitative Analysis for Financial Decisions (3) Prerequisites: Business Administration 609, 612 and 615.
 Quantitative techniques and the computer as employed to optimize financial decisions.
-654. (228.)
-Seminar in International Business Finance (3) Prerequisite: Business Administration 615.
+654. Seminar in International Business Finance (3) Prerequisite: Business Administration 615.

 International finance applied to the business firm.

-655. (229.)
-Seminar in Financial Markets (3) Prerequisite: Business Administration 615.
+655. Seminar in Financial Markets (3)

+Prerequisite: Business Administration 615.

 Analysis of money and capital markets.
 Emphasis on factors of influence and sources and uses of data.
 Survey of literature in the field.
-670. (240.)
-Seminar in Personnel Planning and Staffing (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
-Theories and models of manpower planning; inventorying and forecasting of manpower needs and requirements; labor force analysis; recruitment; the staffing process; measurement tools and techniques.
-671. (241.)
+670. Seminar in Personnel Planning and Staffing (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
+Theories and models of manpower planning; inventorying and forecasting of manpower needs and requirements; labor force analysis; recruitment; the staffing process; 671.
 Seminar in Union-Management Relations (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
 Interaction of unions and business organizations with emphasis on collective bargaining.
 Effects on management and society.
-Trends in collective bargaining and in the organization of employees.
-672. (242.)
+Trends in collective bargaining and in the organization 672.
 Seminar in Compensation (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
 The organizational process of compensating employees.
 Compensation theory from economics, psychology, and sociology.
 Compensation systems and their effects on organizations and individuals.
-673. (243.)
-Seminar in Organizational Development (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
+673. Seminar in Organizational Development (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
 The process of developing human resources and organizations.
-Theories of organizational development; tools and techniques, analysis of manpower and organizational development programs.
-679. (249.)
+Theories of organizational development; tools and techniques, analysis of manpower and organizational 679.
 Seminar in Personnel and Industrial Relations (3) Prerequisite: Business Administration 611.
 Analysis of issues and application of behavioral science theory in acquiring, developing, rewarding, and utilizing human resources.
-680. (273.)
-Computer Hardware and Software Systems (3) Prerequisite: Business Administration 609.
-Computer architecture, programming languages, programming systems, and operating systems 681.
-(274.)
-Seminar in Information Theory (3) Prerequisite: Business Administration 609.
+680. Computer Hardware and Software Systems (3) Prerequisite: Business Administration 609.
+Computer architecture, programming languages, programming systems, and operating systems.
+681. Seminar in Information Theory (3) Prerequisite: Business Administration 609.

 Data structures, data communications, computer-centered information networks, and addressing and indexing schemes.
-682. (275.)
-Seminar in Measurement and Control of Information Systems (3) Prerequisites: Business Administration 680 and 681.
+682. Seminar in Measurement and Control of Information Systems (3) Prerequisites: Business Administration 680 and 681.
 Information systems models, information utility, performance measurement, applications and systems evaluations, and computer-based adaptive control concepts and organization.
-683. (276.)
-Seminar in Advanced Information Topics (3) Prerequisite: Business Administration 681.
+683. Seminar in Advanced Information Topics (3) Prerequisite: Business Administration 681.

 Self-reproducing automata, artificial intelligence, self-organizing information systems.
-688. (278.)
-Seminar in Management of Information Systems (3) Prerequisite: Business Administration 681.
+688. Seminar in Management of Information Systems (3) Prerequisite: Business Administration 681.

 Advanced information systems.
 Emphasis on current managerial trends and developments and on individual student research.
-689. (279.)
-Seminar in Data Systems Design (3) Prerequisites: Business Administration 612 and 681.
+689. Seminar in Data Systems Design (3) Prerequisites: Business Administration 612 and 681.
 Research in the analysis and design of data processing systems.
-700. (221.)
-Insurance Principles and Practices (3) Nature and extent of personal, business, and social risk.
-Risk handling techniques: insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
+700. Insurance Principles and Practices (3) Nature and extent of personal, business, and social risk.
+Risk handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
 705. Seminar in Estate Planning (3) Prerequisite: Business Administration 615.

-The scope and nature of estate planning.
-Identification and analysis of the environmental factors and those aspects of federal and state law affecting estate planning and taxation.
+The scope and nature of estate planning, Identification and analysis of the environmental factors and those aspects of federal and state law affecting estate planning and taxation.
 Estate taxation and social policy.
-710. (222.)
-Seminar in World Business Environment (3) Prerequisite: Economics 603.
+710. Seminar in World Business Environment (3) Prerequisite: Economics 603.